9 Tips To Exercise With Myasthenia Gravis

 Our body is a machine.
 It has to be oiled regularly, by way of exercise and massages and well, yes, steams and saunas.
 Since the last two are a complete no-no for MG patients, we are left with workouts and a good weekly body rub.

-- Choose your workout: Listen to your body and choose a physical activity closest to your personality.
-A quite low energy person trying to dribble at aerobics with MG in tow is… err, not the best decisions to make.
+Listen to your body and choose a physical activity closest to your personality.
+A quiet low energy person trying to dribble at aerobics with MG in tow is… err, not the best decisions to make.

 It is only now, more than 3 months post the respiratory failure, that I am able to bend forward and touch my toes.
 Something I used to with effortless ease all my life.
 Of course, I have to thank the doctors for suggesting this lifesaver of a non-intrusive ventilator that I have to put on for 2 hours in the day and through the night.
 It is called a Bi-Pap machine.
 To buy it click here if you are in India.
 Yes, it is costly but the good part is it is available with an EMI option.
 Those outside India can check here.